 15.3.1 The coastal town of Lyme Regis, in West Dorset, lies close to Uplyme in East Devon.
 The area around the town is within either the East Devon or Dorset AONB, and there are also constraints of land instability and highway access that limit potential development sites.
 Finding the best solutions to meet the local need for housing and employment in this area should not be undermined by administrative boundaries.
-As such, it is important that Land west of Shire Lane in the adjoining area of East Devon has been suggested as a possible development site that relates well to Lyme Regis.
-Other sites may also exist.
-West Dorset District Council will-works with East Devon District Council, Lyme Regis Town Council and Uplyme Parish Council to ensure that the most appropriate solutions to meeting local needs of both communities are fully explored.
-Site allocations could be brought forward through a neighbourhood plan or whether there are opportunities in the adjoining area of East Devon that could potentially help meet the local needs of both parishes, and how this could be reflected in a development plan document, potentially covering both local planning authority areas.
+As such, it is important that West Dorset District Council works with East Devon District Council, Lyme Regis Town Council and Uplyme Parish Council to ensure that the most appropriate solutions to meeting local needs of both communities are fully explored.
+Site allocations could be brought forward through a neighbourhood plan or a development plan document, potentially covering both local planning authority areas.